Sprottenfraulein/initproject/README.md

 				python setup.py install

-		3. Copy 'initproject' from 'bin' folder to '/usr/local/bin:
+		3. Copy 'initproject' from 'bin' folder to '/usr/local/bin (you probably will need to use sudo):

 				cp bin/initproject /usr/local/bin